computebender/benmunrome-articles/benmunrome-cicd-docker/benmunrome-cicd-docker.md

-Angular 17 using SSR (server-side rendering) was the framework of choice for this project.
-It provides some crucial features needed for a content-heavy website that I'd like to ensure is searchable by search engines.
-For all its excelent features, it does require a more complicated deployment setup.
-For a traditional Single-Page Application, a fully hosted solution wouldn't generally be needed.
-There's static hosting options like GitHub Pages that simply return the static application files to the user.
-Since SSR is being used, this isn't possible as the server needs to first render pages before delivering them to the user.
-This left me with a few options: using short-life cloud functions, or running a long-lived server on a VPS.

-I initially setup the project to use Vercel to automatically build and deploy the project.
-This worked well initially, but wasnt entirtely designed to be used in this way.
-I ran into difficult to solve issues debugging the deployment.
-While these were surmountable, I wasn't pleased with the overall experience.
-The service wasn't intially built for SSR aplications, and required non-documented configurations to work.
-As it was a managed platform, you had to play by their rules, within the features of their platform.
-Perhaps when they more officially support this type of deployment I'll give it another try.
+When I was picking a framework for my website, Angular 17 stood out because of its server-side rendering (SSR) features.
+It's perfect for sites loaded with content, especially when you want them easily found by search engines.
+Angular with SSR is great, but it does make the deployment a bit more complex than usual.
+Normally, for a simple Single-Page Application, you don't need much.
+Something like GitHub Pages does the job, serving up static files.
+But with SSR, you can't just serve static files since the server has to render pages first.

-This left me with running the application on a VPS.
-While significantly more complicated to setup, it provided full control of all steps of the process, plus who doesn't like a challenge?
+This left me with two options: using short-life cloud functions or running a long-lived server on a VPS.

+I first tried using Vercel for automatic builds and deployment.
+It was easy to get started, but I knew going in it wasn't fully geared for SSR.
+Debugging deployment issues turned into a bit of a headache.
+While I did manage to get around (some) of these problems, the whole experience left me wanting something better.
+Vercel, not being initially designed for SSR, needed some tweaks and workarounds.
+Since it's a managed platform, you're kind of stuck with their rules and features.
+I would consider going back to Vercel if they start supporting SSR more directly.

+So, I ended up choosing to run my app on a VPS.
+It's definitely more work to set up, but you get total control, and honestly, it's a bit of a fun challenge.

-# Setting up the CI/CD pipeline
+## Setting up the CI/CD pipeline

-Even though I'd never be able to reach the ease of use of Vercel, I knew I wanted the process to be as automated as possible.
-I had five main goals for the pipeline:
+I wanted my deployment process to be super automated.
+My goals were:

-1. Update the deployed site any time a change is made on the main branch.
+1. Automatically update the site when I change anything in the main branch.
-2. Build the Angular application using the build configuration for the optimizations it provided.
+2. Build the Angular app with all the optimizations of a production configuration.
-3. Deploy the new version to the server, replacing the existing deployment.
+3. Deploy the new version, replacing the old one on the server.
-4. Not have to touch anything after initial setup to make this happen.
+4. Set and forget, no fiddling around after the first setup.
-5. Must be hosted with HTTPS.
+5. Make sure the site is secure with HTTPS.

-I settled on using Docker and Docker Compose running on a Digital Ocean Droplet.
-Using Docker meant if it ran on my machine, it was going to run on the server.
-No other dependencies except Docker was required on the server, regardless of application dependencies, this will never change.
-Requiring HTTPS meant I needed a way to run an additonal reverse proxy service to handle incoming requests.
-To simplify this I settle on running a Caddy server.
-Caddy is an great reverse proxy that automates the process of fetching and renuing certificates using Let's Encrypt.
-To bring it all together Docker Compose defines the two services, and configures a network that allows them to communicate, isolated from the web.
+I decided to go with Docker and Docker Compose on a Digital Ocean Droplet.
+The major benefit of Docker is that if it works on my machine, it's going to work on the server.
+The server just needs Docker, no matter what the app needs.
+And for HTTPS, I picked Caddy as my reverse proxy.
+Caddy makes setting up HTTPS a breeze, handling certificates with Let's Encrypt automatically.
+With Docker Compose, I could easily link up everything, keeping the services talking to each other but away from the rest of the web.

-## Building the Docker Image
+### Building the Docker Image

-Docker images are described by a Dockerfile.
-This file takes a base image, a series of steps to install dependencies, and run the application.
-The process is split into two stages, a build stage and a deploy stage.
-This allows the final image to contain only what is necessary for running, and not all build dependencies, reducing its size.
-The Dockerfile is rather small for all the convenience it provides:
+The Dockerfile is the blueprint for my Docker image.
+It's split into two parts: building and deploying.
+This way, the final image is lean, packing only what's needed to run the app.

 ```docker
 FROM node:20-alpine as build